divinebovine/scan-mcr-docker-images-action/README.md

 ## Outputs
-The only output this action exposes is the `tags` output. `tags` is a comma-separated list of all image tags that have changed in the specified time frame.
-The list is sorted by date in ascending order.
-E.g. `v1.0.7,v1.0.8,latest`.
+The only output this action exposes is the `images` output. `images` is a comma-separated list of all image tags that match the regular expression and are limited by the version limit.